Geoc2022/Geoc2022.github.io/content/other/mobius_band.md

 +++
-title = "Warping a Image into a Mobius Loop" date = "2024-12-30" draft = false
+title = "Warping an Image into a Möbius Loop" date = "2024-12-30" draft = false

-summary = "A simple python script to warp an image into a Mobius loop" description = "A simple python script to warp an image into a Mobius loop" readTime = false autonumber = false math = false
+summary = "A simple Python script to warp an image into a Möbius loop" description = "A simple Python script to warp an image into a Möbius loop" readTime = false autonumber = false math = false